 - Add herbs, a splash of red wine and/or balsamic vinegar, and/or splash tamari.

-- Let simmer gently for about an hour until very thick.
+- Let simmer gently for at least an hour until very thick.
 Stir occasionally and taste to correct seasonings.

 - Serve over pasta alternative of your choice.
 Top with freshly chopped basil and/or parmesan.